-- 7.19 North High Street is part of the busy main traffic route yet has its own range of shops and services on both sides of the street.
+7.19 North High Street is part of the busy main traffic route yet has its own range of shops and services on both sides of the street.
 With parallel parking on both sides and widely spaced controlled pedestrian crossings it is not an easy street to cross between shops.
 It is also a broad street lined with cars and without street trees.
 To make it easier to cross, a series of wider pavement areas, usually referred to as 'blisters', paired with another on the opposite side of the street would allow a shorter crossing and clearer sight of oncoming vehicles.
 These could be marked with a bollard and/or a street tree to add visual interest to the street.
-As with High Street, street furniture in North High Street should be coordinated, provided when a replacement is required, ensuring the simple use of black poles for traffic signs and street lighting columns and grouping together of street furniture where possible to minimise visual impact. - 7.20 North High Street lies in the area of Musselburgh known as Fisherrow reflecting its past as a significant fishing port.
+As with High Street, street furniture in North High Street should be coordinated, provided when a replacement is required, ensuring the simple use of black poles for traffic signs and street lighting columns and

+- grouping together of street furniture where possible to minimise visual impact. - 7.20 North High Street lies in the area of Musselburgh known as Fisherrow reflecting its past as a significant fishing port.
 Fisherrow is a commonly used name but does not appear in the town centre: for example, the main street in Fisherrow is simply named North High Street, leading to potential confusion with High Street, particularly as both are shopping streets with some premises, Ladbrokes and Baynes Bakers for example, represented in both streets.
-To strengthen links with the heritage of the area, and make it more distinctive from Musselburgh High Street, it is proposed that North High Street be retained as the street name so that no addresses require to be changed but that an additional sign is added under the existing ones on the buildings in the street to read 'Fisherrow' to identify with the traditional name of this area.
+To strengthen links with the heritage of the area, and make it more distinctive from Musselburgh High Street, it is proposed that North High Street be rebranded as either Fisherrow High Street, or as North High Street, Fisherrow, Musselburgh.
+This might only require an additional sign on buildings below 'North High Street' with the addition of the word, 'Fisherrow'.